-Service providers left and right are offering “5-star review services,” promising “quality work” with “fully completed (Google) profiles and realistic photo-attached accounts.”
-These providers also say that the “review accounts and profiles are always USA, UK, CA, or AU.”
+If you type “buy Google reviews” on search engines, you’ll see that service providers left and right are offering “5-star review services,” promising “quality work” with “fully completed (Google) profiles and realistic photo-attached accounts.”

 Should You Buy Google Reviews?

-While it sounds like a great, cost-effective solution for propelling your business to the top of relevant search results, buying Google reviews will almost certainly do your business more harm than good in the long run.
-It’s not a very good idea at all.
+If your company wants to buy Google reviews as part of its overall online review management strategy, you have to consider the risks and consequences of doing so.
+It sounds like a great, cost-effective solution for propelling your company to the top of relevant search results, but it will almost certainly do you more harm than good in the long run.

-Unlike a review site like Yelp, which slaps consumer alerts on businesses that buy or fake their reviews, Google can actually take down the listing of the violating business.
-So the risk you run of buying fake Google reviews is that, instead of achieving maximum visibility, you get zero.
+Unlike a review site like Yelp, which slaps consumer alerts on businesses that have fake Yelp reviews, Google can actually take down the entire listing of the violating business, based on the Google review policy.
+In other words, using fake reviews to achieve maximum visibility will eventually get you zero visibility.

 The FTC Will Go After You

-Instead of buying Google reviews in order to improve your rankings and drum up business, develop strategies for earning authentic reviews and candid feedback on Google.
+Instead of buying Google reviews in order to improve your company’s rankings and drum up business, you should instead develop effective strategies for asking for reviews on Google.

 This kind of outreach will benefit your business in the long run.
-Proactively asking for feedback on Google helps strengthen customer relationships and connects your business to the voices that matter the most.
+Proactively asking for feedback and learning how to get Google reviews organically should also help strengthen your customer relationships and connect your business to the voices that matter the most.

-Google review stickers can be found on the Small Thanks with Google website, which lets you create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.
+Google review stickers can be found on the Google Marketing Kit website, which lets your business create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.

 Use Email to Generate New Reviews